Alarm over silica exposure among tunnel and construction workers

 As per the hierarchy of control, Dr Cohen said engineering controls are more effective than PPE at minimising silica exposure risk.

-“One of the most important things is engineering controls to keep the dust levels down… you want water sprays – water to keep that dust down.
+Therefore, “One of the most important things is engineering controls to keep the dust levels down… you want water sprays – water to keep that dust down.
 Ventilation, suction ventilation to suck up the dust.”

-“And if you can’t control it with those engineering controls, the workers have to be fitted with proper masks,” he said.
+Conversely, he suggests “And if you can’t control it with those engineering controls, the workers have to be fitted with proper masks,” he said.

 Appropriate PPE for silica exposure:

-He cited Worksafe Queensland’s guide to managing workplace silica exposure.
+In this case, he cited Worksafe Queensland’s guide to managing workplace silica exposure.

-“Respirator filters for particles are graded in terms of their performance in removing particles from air to be inhaled.
+To illustrate, “Respirator filters for particles are graded in terms of their performance in removing particles from air to be inhaled.
 P1 filters have the lowest performance, and P3 filters the highest,” the guide states.

 - required minimum protection factor (RMPF)